-LEAF’s Accountability Project looks at how to hold governments accountable for taking steps to end gender-based violence in Canada.
+LEAF’s Accountability Project looked at how to hold governments accountable for taking steps to end gender-based violence in Canada.

 Why focus on accountability?